0x4ka/Quartz/content/thoughts/How I think about choosing guardians for multisig and social.md

 ---
-title: "How I think about choosing guardians for multisig and social recovery wallets"
+title: 'How I think about choosing guardians for multisig and social recovery wallets'
 date: 2023-05-09T16:42:48.000+09:00
 tags:
 ---